 - Identify the most urgent unanswered scientific and technical questions needed to:

-- assess the benefits, risks, and sustainable scale potential for carbon dioxide removal and sequestration approaches; and
+- assess the benefits, risks, and sustainable scale potential for carbon dioxide removal and sequestration approaches in terrestrial and coastal environments; and

 - increase the commercial viability of carbon dioxide removal and sequestration;

 - Define the essential components of a research and development program and specific tasks required to answer these questions;

 - Estimate the costs and potential impacts of such a research and development program to the extent possible in the timeframe of the study.

 - Recommend ways to implement such a research and development program.